 "Fantastic 4" as seen to your right is an actual DVD released about 2 years ago.
 Okay, great.
 And if you were a fan of the movie (which I wasn't), but nonetheless if you were there was nothing to prevent you from running out and buying this film for your collection.
 Then you would own "Fantastic 4", own it forever, enjoy everything it has to offer and then you wouldn't have to worry about buying "Fantastic 4" ever again.
 Right?
 You'd think that, but no. Get this, check this out.

 Look below.
 That's right, "Fantastic 4" a Special Edition DVD has come out.
 Oh, and it wasn't released with the first DVD; No, that would make it somewhat acceptable.
 This DVD just came out within the past month.
 What the hell is that?
 Do they expect us to buy the same movie more than once?
 Why couldn't they just release the full package all at once in one box?
-No, that would be too easy.
-Instead they rip off their customers by releasing on DVD at one time and then BOOM, a few months pass and they release a newer better edition of a film.
-So if you owned the first version you were now left with having to get his other if you wanted to enjoy its deleted scenes, special features, and such.
-What a rip-off?
-Why couldn't just one box set be made?
-What's so hard about that?
-So now any and all "Fantastic 4" fans feel naked without the newest version of their beloved film and they must go out and spend another 20+ dollars if they want everything the film has to offer.
-What a jip.

 And believe it or not, this sort of thing happens quite often.
 More often then not and I have become victim to this horrid excuse of Corporate America Rape of Film Loving Citizens.
 So I hope you get the point so far on what this blog is actually about.
 No I'd like you to bear with me a while, while I give you a little rundown on scams I've fallen victim to and inexcusable robberies that have taken place on this countries soil.